developer-portal/content/tech/languages/python/micropython.md

 ## Esptool - CLI for flashing boards with the ESP8266 chip

-If you want to control your device using MictoPython, first of all, you will need to write MicroPython firmware into the flash memory of your device.
+If you want to control your ESP8266 device using MicroPython, first of all, you will need to write MicroPython firmware into the flash memory of your device.

 You can download MicroPython firmware from [the download section of its web page](http://micropython.org/download/).